-I have made it a rule to profit from the criticisms that may be made of my work, without replying directly to them, save when the ideas discussed in relation to myself are so foreign to me that I must disavow them in order to prevent substantial errors from gaining credence.
+I have made it a rule to profit from the criticisms that may be made of my work, without replying directly to them, save when the ideas discussed in relation to myself are so foreign to me that I must disavow them in order to prevent substantive errors from gaining credence.
 Up to now this has only occurred once during my career.
-But the article that your contributor, Monsieur Tosti, devotes to me in your January issue forces me for a second time to emerge from my reserve.
+But the article that your contributor, Monsieur Tosti, devotes to me in your January issue forces me for a second time to speak out.

-According to the author, I have failed to realise that 'a compound is explained both by the character of its elements and by the law which governs their combining together'; and he is astounded that a logician such as myself could have been able to perpetrate such an enormity.
+According to the author, I have failed to realize that 'a compound is explained both by the character of its elements and by the law which governs their combining together'; and he is astounded that a logician such as myself could have been able to perpetrate such an enormity.
 To put an end to this astonishment I need only refer him to the following passages in my book:

-- 1. 'The intensity [of tendencies productive of suicide] can only depend on the three following kinds of causes: (1) The nature of the individuals who make up society; (2) the way in which they are associated together, namely the nature of the social organisation; (3) the passing events which disturb the functioning of collective life without changing its anatomical constitution' (Le Suicide, p.363). - 2.
+- 1. 'The intensity [of tendencies productive of suicide] can only depend on the three following kinds of causes: (1) The nature of the individuals who make up society; (2) the way in which they are associated together, namely the nature of the social organization; (3) the passing events which disturb the functioning of collective life without changing its anatomical constitution' (Le suicide, p.
+363). - 2.
 'It is very true that society comprises no active forces other than those of individuals'; but individuals, as they join together, form a psychological entity of a new species...
-'No doubt the elementary \ Letter to the Editor, American Journal of Sociology, 3, 1898, pp. 348-9.

-properties from which results the social fact are contained in embryo within the minds of individuals.
-But the social fact only emerges when they have been transformed by association...
-Association is - it too - an active factor which produces special effects' (ibid. p.350).
+'No doubt the elementary properties from which results the social fact are contained in embryo within the minds of individuals.
+But the social fact only emerges when they have been transformed by association ...
+Association is it too an active factor which produces special effects' (ibid. p.
+350).